googleapis/api-linter/docs/rules/0203/required.md

 This rule looks at any field with "required" (or similar forms) in the comment, and complains if it does not have a `google.api.field_behavior` annotation.

+**Note:** if a field is conditionally required (i.e. it is only required if another field is set), the phrases 'Required if' or 'Required when' in the comment will disable this rule.

 ## Examples

 **Incorrect** code for this rule: